ellennickles/xphoto-s22/schedule-assignments/week13/README.md

 # Apr 27 • Week 13 • Final Project Feedback

-*Subject to updates as project evolve
+*Subject to updates as projects evolve

 ## In class
 - Feedback sessions